bwin/aspm/README.md

 ## How it works

 ### Under the hood
 To fetch the modules we just call out to `npm` with `--ignore-scripts`.
-To build and `node-gyp` with some additional arguments.
+To build we use `node-gyp` with some additional arguments.

 ### Support for modules that use `node-pre-gyp`
 We have basic support for compiling modules that use `node-pre-gyp` (i.e. `sqlite3`) by faking some stuff.

+## Hints
+- [sqlite3]() in version 3.0.4 (current npm) won't compile for atom-shell >= 0.18.0.
+We can't change that.
+But it's possible to build with the current github master.
+(And it will when 3.0.5 or whatever comes next is released.)
+- The [test suite](https://travis-ci.org/bwin/aspm) compiles and requires a few modules for a few atom-shell versions on ia32 and x64.
+  - Modules/Packages: `time@0.11.0`, `leveldown@1.0.0`, `nslog@1.0.1`, `pathwatcher@2.3.5`, `serialport@1.4.9`, `zipfile@0.5.4`, `v8-profiler@5.2.1`, `sqlite3@3.0.4` & `sqlite3@master`(see above)
+  - Atom-Shell versions: 0.17.2, 0.19.5, current
+  - Platforms: linux ia32 & x64 on travis-ci and locally tested in a vm on Windows 7

+- I don't really know about Mac compability, since I don't have one here at the moment.
+- Modules with native dependencies won't get compiled at the moment.
+Well, their dependencies won't be.
+This makes using something like `nano` (which depends on `serialport`) impossible at the moment.

 ## BTW
 There may or may not be several (maybe better?) alternatives to this.